-1.2 Basic theory
+2.2 Basic theory

-The basis on which the gravity method depends is encapsulated in two laws derived by Newton, namely his Universal Law of gravitation, and his Second Law of Motion.
+The basis on which the gravity method depends is based on two laws derived by Newton, namely the universal law of gravitation, and the second law of motion.
 The first of these two laws states that the force of attraction between two bodies of known mass is directly proportional to the product of the two masses and inversely proportional to the square of the distance between their centres of mass.
-Consequently, the greater the distance separating the centres of mass, the smaller the force of attraction between them is.
+Consequently, the greater the separation of the centre of the mass of two bodies, the smaller the force of attraction between them.

-Force = gravitational constant × mass of the earth (M) × mass (m) / (distance between masses (R))
+Force = gravitational constant × mass of the earth (M) × mass (m) / (distance between masses (R)), or where the gravitational constant, $G = 6.67 \text{ x } 10^{-11} \text{ Nm}^2 \text{kg}^{-2}$